mskf3000/Tutorials-and-Cheat-Sheets/Mac OS X - Adjust the Hibernation Mode Sleepimage.md

 Once that’s done, the `sleepimage` cannot be recreated by the system unless those steps are reversed and undone.

+With that done, if for some reason you need to delete that immutable `sleepimage` file, run this command to delete it:

+    sudo chflags noschg /private/var/vm/sleepimage

 ***

 *Mac OS X - Adjust the Hibernation Mode Sleepimage (c) by Jack Szwergold*